SargamA/Election_Analysis/README.md

 ## Summary

-the analysis of hte eleciton show that:
+The analysis of the eleciton show that:

-There were 369,711 votes cast in the election
+There were 369,711 votes cast in the election, elections were held in 3 counties and there were 3 candidates.

-### The candidates were:
+### Breakdown by County:
+      Votes by County:
+      Jefferson: 10.5% (38,855)
+      Denver: 82.8% (306,055)
+      Arapahoe: 6.7% (24,801)

+Denver County had the highest number of votes

+### Breakdown by Candidate:
+      Votes per Candidate:
-  Charles Casper Stockham
+      Charles Casper Stockham: 23.0% (85,213)
-  Diana DeGette
+      Diana DeGette: 73.8% (272,892)
-  Raymon Anthony Doane
+      Raymon Anthony Doane: 3.1% (11,606)
-### The candidate results were:
-  Charles Casper Stockham received 23.0%  of the votes and 85,213 votes Diana DeGette received 73.8%  of the votes and 272,892 votes Raymon Anthony Doane received 3.1% of hte votes and 11,606 votes
-### The winner of the election was:

 Diana DeGette who received 73.8% of hte votes and 272,892 votes

+Above data was obtained by using the script written for this excerise.
+In addition to counting votes and percentage per county or candiate, the same scrip can be modified to: highlight a county with least number of voters.
+If additional information is available, hte scrip can be modified to identify popularity of each candidate amongst different age groups, gender, race, etc.

+In summayr,  this script can provide detailed analysis within short period time.